mhmood-sf/onedark-minimal/README.md

 This is a very very minimal port of onedark to lua.
 It strips the colorscheme of lots of features:

 - No support for cterm, only gui.
 If you are using a modern terminal, you can `set termguicolors` to use the gui colors on your terminal.
 - No support for language-specific highlighting.
-You can instead use treesitter for language-specific highlighting.
+You can instead use treesitter for improved language-specific highlighting.
 - No support for extra plugins (except Neovim LSP) or statuslines.
-If you would like support for plugins, the highlight function is exposed (`local hi = require "onedark-minimal".hi)`
+If you would like support for plugins, you can make use of the exposed highlight function (see below).

 ### Installation